wilsonmar/wilsonmar.github.io/_posts/2021-02-22-soc-siem-soar.md

 * For Case Management: TheHive <a target="_blank" href="https://www.youtube.com/watch?v=t6PqjLIVgdA&t=3m36s">VIDEO</a>, <a target="_blank" href="https://docs.strangebee.com/thehive/user-guides/analyst-corner/cases-list/configure-pap-tlp-severity/#configure-tlp-confidentiality-of-information">DOCS</a>
 * For SOAR: Shuffle from Strangebee - <a target="_blank" href="https://www.youtube.com/watch?v=Nb9_ahZMC5U">VIDEO</a>, <a target="_blank" href="https://docs.strangebee.com/shuffle/user-guides/analyst-corner/playbooks/">DOCS</a>

-* To collect copies of digital evidence in a forensically sound way: <a target="_blank" href="https://www.exterro.com/forensic-toolkit">FTK (Forensic ToolKit) from Exterro</a> to copy from Windows & macOS computers, smartphones, and tablets.
+* To collect copies of digital evidence in a forensically sound way: <a target="_blank" href="https://store.exterro.com/pages/ftk-8-0">$2,900</a> <a target="_blank" href="https://www.exterro.com/forensic-toolkit">FTK (Forensic ToolKit) from Exterro</a> to copy from Windows & macOS computers, smartphones, and tablets.
 It can also analyze data from cloud storage and social media.
 FTK creates copies in a forensically sound way, so it's used by law enforcement, military, and intelligence agencies.

 <a name="ThreatFeeds"></a>